Portal Design System

 While there was documentation in Figma, it may not have been sufficient.
 The company later adopted Notion, which became a better collaborative space for cross-discipline documentation.

-Documentation in Figma was compounded by our decreased resources that also led to our iniability to implement the BEM naming conventions.
+Documentation in Figma was compounded by our decreased resources that also led to our inability to implement the BEM naming conventions.

 Fortunately, all our UX work was validated.
 Despite switching to an external UI framework, core UX processes like enhanced guardrails for safer development and improved data scannability remained intact.